fingerprintjs/fingerprintjs-pro-react/README.md

   }

   if (data) {
-    // perform some logic based on the visitor data return (
+    // Perform some logic based on the visitor data return (
       <div>
         Welcome {data.visitorFound ? 'back' : ''}, {data.visitorId}!